Mecknavorz/Basic-Conways-Game-of-Life/README.md

 # Basic-Conways-Game-of-Life
-A minimal implementation fo Conway's game of life using PyGame Made by Tzara Northcut (@Mekcnavorz)
+A minimal implementation of Conway's game of life using PyGame Made by Tzara Northcut (@Mekcnavorz)

 controls: